thegworld/gtx-browser/docs/adding_to_third_party.md

 [TOC]

 Using third party code can save time and is consistent with our values - no need to reinvent the wheel!
-We put all code that isn't written by Chromium developers into `//third_party` (even if you end up modifying just a few functions).
+We put all code that isn't written by GTx Browser developers into `//third_party` (even if you end up modifying just a few functions).
 We do this to make it easy to track license compliance, security patches, and supply the right credit and attributions.
-It also makes it a lot easier for other projects that embed our code to track what is Chromium licensed and what is covered by other licenses.
+It also makes it a lot easier for other projects that embed our code to track what is GTx Browser licensed and what is covered by other licenses.

 ## Put the code in //third_party